Do Capacity Constraints Constrain Coalitions?: Introduction

-{\bf Example 2 [Efficiency loss].} As another example, consider the efficiency loss incurred due to strategic behavior.
+\paragraph{Efficiency loss.} As another example, consider the efficiency loss incurred due to strategic behavior.
 The standard measure used to quantify the efficiency loss is the price of anarchy (PoA), defined as the ratio between the cost of the worst-case NE and the optimal cost (where the social cost is defined as the overall cost of the edges in use).
-In the plain game, it has been shown that the PoA can be as bad as $n$ (i.e., the number of agents), and this is tight \cite{ConnectionGame}.
+In the game with no capacities or coalitions, it has been shown that the PoA can be as bad as $n$ (i.e., the number of agents), and this is tight \cite{ConnectionGame}.
 The consideration of coalitions significantly reduces the loss; in fact, every SE is optimal.
 In capacitated games, the PoA depends on the network topology.
 For example, if the network topology adheres to a {\em series-parallel} structure (defined in Section \ref{sec:graph-theoretic}), then the PoA is bounded by $n$.
 Do coalitions reduce the efficiency loss in capacitated games as in their uncapacitated counterparts?
 Interestingly, the answer is {\em no} for series-parallel networks, but the answer is affirmative for a smaller set of topologies.
-Once again, the combination of coalitions and capacities introduces interesting phenomena, and requires a more refined classification of network topologies than each variant alone (see more details below).
+Once again, the combination of coalitions and capacities introduces interesting phenomena, and requires a more refined classification of network topologies than each setting alone.